planetrobbie/www.yet.org/content/posts/2015-10-01-mos7-reducedfootprint.md

 If necessary, multiple node-id can be specified separated by commas, if you want a HA deployment.
 Here we are only deploying one, on node this VM Node ID 7 on Env ID 2:

 Configure its Networking from the Fuel Web UI.
 A new [flexible networking](https://docs.mirantis.com/openstack/fuel/fuel-master/operations.html#using-networking-templates) feature is also available in MOS 7.0 but we'll talk about that in a future article.
 So from Fuel Web UI click on the little gear icon to access the following node configuration button.
 We'll leave node configuration as an exercice for the reader.
+Make sure to use the following ordering for the Nics: Admin (PXE), Public, Storage, Management, Private or you'll have to change the libvirt template at `/etc/puppet/modules/osnailyfacter/templates/vm_libvirt.erb`.

 ![][mos7-reducedfootprint-4]